-This is part three of a three part guest post edition featuring Parisian book activities by Christina Hamlett.
+This is part three of a three-part essay featuring Parisian book activities by Christina Hamlett.

 From my own experience, one of the most common questions that writers get asked by non-writers is, “Where do you get your ideas?”
 Yet strangely they never seem to be satisfied with the answer, “From real life.”